Pete & Toshi’s Grove

 Accessibility

-We are committed to ensuring that the Hudson River Music Festival is accessible to everyone.
-To support this, we will provide a designated ADA parking area on-site, with accessible transportation available from the parking area to the main festival grounds.
-An accessible viewing section will also be provided to ensure an enjoyable experience for all attendees.
+We are committed to ensuring that Hudson River Music Festival is accessible to everyone.
+To support this effort, our dedicated team of Access volunteers will be working onsite as a resource for any patrons who need assistance.
+We will provide a designated ADA parking area with accessible transportation available from the parking area to the main festival grounds, and throughout the grounds as needed.
+Additionally, we will provide an Accessible shuttle to and from the Croton-Harmon Train Station.
+Accessible viewing sections will be provided to ensure an enjoyable experience for all attendees, including an elevated platform on the main stage show field.